Sty: Family farm hog pen

 The family hog pen was a small-scale system of pig farming found on family farms of the early 1900s, although backyard pig farming does still occur.
 Family hog pens enclosed just a few hogs to provide year-round meat for the table.
 Before refrigeration, some family farms depended on pigs as a primary source of meat and shortening (lard) for year-round food.
 Farms which had tenant families might have several hog pens.
 This is vastly different from the modern American hog farm which have an average of about 2,000 hogs, with the largest raising hundreds of thousands.

-The hog pen
+Hog pen

 Farming pigs outdoors poses problems, but the small scale of family farming made it possible to manage these problems.
 In particular, hogs suffer 'heat stress' in high temperatures and have no sweat glands to naturally cool themselves.
 To cool themselves, hogs need access to water or a 'wallow', which is an area of mud.
 Without access to water or mud, pigs must wallow in their own excrement.
 Normally, pigs avoid their own excrement; pigs do not defecate just anywhere in their pen–they use one corner of it for their 'toilet'.
 Ideally, a cement wallow which contains water cools the pig much better.
 Alternatively, shade may be provided for the pigs.
 Pink pigs are especially prone to sunburn.

 Many family farm hog pens were improvised enclosures made of any handy free material.
 The pen is often kept small to conserve building material and effort.